abrasive/shairport/README.md

 Building And Installing
 ---------------------
 If you're interested in Shairport Sync for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt.
 OpenWrt doesn't support the IQaudIO Pi-DAC.

+A number of installation packages for Arch Linux exist, for instance [EliaCereda/shairport-sync-PKGBUILD](https://github.com/EliaCereda/shairport-sync-PKGBUILD).
+An installation package is also available at [Arch Linux User Repository](https://aur.archlinux.org/packages/shairport-sync/).

 Otherwise, follow these instructions.